Discover 100 top questions to gauge employee engagement, uncover insights, and drive actionable improvements in your workplace culture.

 But what’s the alternative?
 Companies today are using employee surveys to look for issues long before they escalate into losing key team members.

 List of example employee engagement survey questions

 The goal is to organize questions into themes or topic areas so you can gauge levels of employee satisfaction, the job, the team, the supervisor, and views of the organization as a whole.
 You should aim for around 35 to 50 survey questions.

 Next, you’ll want a mixture of open-ended questions, questions to measure employee engagement level, and engagement driver questions.
 This should give you a clear snapshot of what’s happening with the company culture.

-That's why we broke down this list of example survey questions for employee engagement into categories.
+That's why we broke down this list of employee engagement survey ideas into categories.

 Engagement survey questions

-Engagement anchor questions measure how engaged an employee feels on the job.
+Engagement anchor questions measure how engaged employees feel on the job.
 These can range from highly engaged to not engaged on a scale from one to five.

 - I am proud to work for (company name)

 - It’s easy to get lost in my work